20th Engineer Brigade (United States): Notable soldiers

 Numerous soldiers who have served in the 20th Engineer Brigade have later achieved fame for various reasons, most of them having served the 20th in Vietnam.
 Former 20th Engineer Brigade soldiers and engineers include Chief of Engineers Robert B. Flowers, Governor of the Panama Canal Zone Harold Parfitt, Vice President of the United States and Nobel Peace Prize winner Al Gore, Sergeant Major of the Army Leon L. Van Autreve, and West Virginian state Senator Richard Ojeda.
+Mike O'Hara (reporter) sportswriter for The Detroit News from 1967 to 2008.
+He is also in the Michigan Sports Hall of Fame.
+He served with the unit 1969–1971.